jlan84/linear-algebra-assignment/pair.md

 <br>

 In this scenario, you are a data scientist at [Bay Area Bike Share](http://www.bayareabikeshare.com/).
-You are interested in understanding the factors that drives bike sharing activity so you can better inform the marketing team about its advertisement strategies.
+Your task is to provide insights on bike user activity to the products team in order to better strategize their advertisement.

 1. Load the file `201402_trip_data.csv` into a dataframe.
 Explore the user activity at each hour of the day over the 7 month period the data spans.